-- a) A minor change to the YoS title (on condition that it remains appropriate to the rationale and learning outcomes); or - b) Simultaneous changes of up to and including half of the in-year learning outcomes or validated assessment tasks associated with each FHEQ level (on condition that the PLOs remain unaffected).
-Note: Except for the MBCHB, in most cases this will be simultaneous changes to one YoS; - c) Minor changes to the described teaching and learning strategies.
+- a) A minor change to a YoS title70 (on condition that it remains appropriate to the rationale and learning outcomes); or - b) Simultaneous minor changes to the in-year learning outcomes of one YoS (on condition that the PLOs remain unaffected).
+Note: Except for the MBCHB71, this will be simultaneous changes to one FHEQ level; or - c) Simultaneous minor changes to individual assessment tasks of one YoS (on condition that the PLOs remain unaffected).
+Note: Except for the MBCHB, this will be simultaneous changes to one FHEQ level;

-The following changes require Institutional-level approval:
+The following changes normally require Institutional-level validation of a new YoS72: